grafana/grafana/docs/sources/plugins/developing/dataframe.md

 ## Introduction to dataframes

-Dataframes are a new concept in Grafana 7.0 and they replace the Time Series and Table types in Grafana.
+Dataframes were introduced in Grafana 7.0.
+They replace the Time Series and Table types in Grafana.
 Dataframes are a more generic structure that can hold different shapes of time series, tables, and other types.

 A dataframe is a [Columnar oriented](https://en.wikipedia.org/wiki/Column-oriented_DBMS) table structure, meaning it stores data by column and not by row.